syncfusion-content/windowsforms-docs/WindowsForms/SfCalendar/navigation.md

 ---
 layout: post
 title: Navigation of SfCalendar
-description: This section explains the views and naviagtions of the `SfCalendar`
+description: This section explains the views and navigations of the `SfCalendar`
 platform: WindowsForms
 control: SfCalendar
 documentation: ug